neuroscout/neuroscout/README.md

     docker-compose build
     docker-compose up -d

 The server should now be running.
-Navigate to localhost if on Docker for Mac
+Navigate to http://localhost:80 if on Docker for Mac

 To access psql (and first time running, create the db), run this command (port is forwarded to host!)